Fully integration Redmine-SVN (as Gforge-CVS)

-#2 Updated by Bruno Prado over 13 years ago
+Updated by Bruno Prado about 14 years ago

 Actually, LDAP doesn't do anything further than authentication.
 All the authentication process can remain as it is.
 Explaning better my request, is something like this: depending on the access level (or role) a user has in Redmine, Redmine allows or denyes some SVN interations.
 For example, a viewer in Redmine cannot commit changes in SVN.

-#3 Updated by Arnaud Martel over 13 years ago
+Updated by Arnaud Martel about 14 years ago

 I don't know if it a acceptable solution for you but take a look at this patch